ow3org/cardano-stake-pool-aws/scripts/README.md

 # Cardano Stake Pool - Config

-Here we will store all useful commands used when operating your stake pool.
+In this directory, we store all useful commands when operating stake pools.